 But ultimately, it was the kind, unwavering support of a spiritual teacher and my embrace of bellydance in my 20’s that gave me the confidence to call myself a “dancer” and the dance vocabulary and style to help me find my voice as a performer and dance instructor.
 It allowed me to feel my strength and begin to heal as a woman.

 I continue to further my studies and am always exploring creative movement, my “studio time”.
 In the past few years, I have re-ignited a long-buried fascination and intuitive connection with modern dance with Jessica Lockhart in Portland, Maine as an added layer to the fusion of styles that feel so natural to me.
 I also had the honor there of studying and performing “Entertainment Hula” and other Polynesian dances with Victoria Boucher who shares her Samoan family tradition.
+I’m now finding my way in Miami after relocating back here in summer of 2017.

 I feel very blessed to live in such a vibrant and dynamic city brimming with creativity and a loving, supportive community of fascinating individuals and collectives.
 I would like to see the streets, sidewalks, parks, and beaches lined with people dancing and living in joy, love, and freedom.